Electricity (Statistics) Regulations 1996

 electricity retailing means the supply of electricity to another person or other persons for any purpose other than for resupply by the other person or persons

-equity security has the same meaning as in section 2(1) of the Securities Act 1978
+equity security has the same meaning as in section 8 of the Financial Markets Conduct Act 2013

 financial return means a statistical return—